![]() |

 Research & Service

 I have published articles and anthology chapters on films by Agnès Varda, Alain Resnais, Lizzie Borden, and L.A.
-Rebellion filmmakers Alile Sharon Larkin and Barbara McCullough, as well as television series Stranger Things and Fleabag.
+Rebellion filmmakers Alile Sharon Larkin and Barbara McCullough, as well as the television series Stranger Things and Fleabag.
 Current projects include articles on Sally Potter's Yes (2005), on Jonathan Caouette's Tarnation (2004), and on Disney's The Princess and the Frog (2009).
 Ongoing research studies race, sexuality, and gender represenation in independent cinemas and the experimental documentary cinema of Paris' Left Bank Group; key directors for this study include Chris Marker, Agnès Varda, and Alain Resnais.

 I serve as co-chair of the Dean's Diversity Initiatives Committee (DDIC), as chair of the Promotion and Tenure Committee for the Visual and Performing Arts Department, and as Secretary and Treasurer for Clayton State's chapter of The American Association of University Professors (AAUP).
 I am also a fellow with the Intensive Colloquium on Inclusive Education (ICIE), a member of the University Committee on Inclusion and Equity (UCIE), and a member of the College of Arts & Sciences Full Professor Promotion and Tenure Committee.